micans/mcl/README.md

 compiler settings have unearthed two or three blemishes in the code base that needed fixing.

-Currently only development mcl releases have been made available from this repository.
+Currently only development MCL releases have been made available from this repository.
 Stable releases will follow in the not too distant future.
 This code needs the C library in the github repo [micans/cimfomfa](http://github.com/micans/cimfomfa),